phonedotcom/events-integration-doc/README.md

 Phone.com has some endpoints in the API which allow you to configure callbacks and subscribe for the only events you need.

 To use Phone.com API you need to have access token.
-Contact Phone.com support to discuss your integration and get one.
+Contact Phone.com support by email api@phone.com to discuss your integration and get one.

 Endpoints will be described below, this section of the document represents the minimal set-up you need to start.